Wake Island: Post-World War II military and commercial airfield

 The U.S. Coast Guard Loran station had a staff of about ten people.
 It operated from 1950 to 1978, with facilities rebuilt on Peale Island by 1958.
 Originally, the staff lived on Wake and commuted to the Loran station on Peale across the bridge; the Loran equipment was in a Quonset hut.
 However, after 1958, new modern facilities were all built on Peale.
 The cargo ship USCGC Kukui supported the construction of the new LORAN facilities, arriving at the island in 1957.

+Wake in the late 1950s

+Sherry Waterman, a Transocean (and former American Airlines) flight attendant who was stationed on Wake, sketched the island as of the late 1950s as part of a memoir written soon after she stopped flying in 1959.
+She enjoyed her time there, but said others hated it intensely.
+The population was just less than 1000 people, of whom about 300 were Filipino.
+There were about 80 children, all under 14 as older children attended school elsewhere, and fewer than 100 women, almost all married.